daimenworrall/dropbox-promise/README.md

   api.account() //Returns information about the users account api.storage() //Returns information regarding the users storage.
-How much they have and how much they've used api.createFolder(path) //Create a folder in the users Dropbox (in our application folder if set up that way)
+How much they have and how much they've used api.createFolder(path) //Create a folder in the users Dropbox (in our application folder if set up that way) api.listFolder(path, recursive, include_media_info, include_deleted, include_has_explicit_shared_members, include_mounted_folders) //List the contents of a folder.
+All are optional except path api.getThumbnail(path, format, size) //Get a thumbnail for a file.
+Returns a downloaded image.
+All are optional except path
   ```